lucamors/Physics-Laboratory/Positronium/Simulation/ReadMe.md

 ## Description

-This is a simple decay program that can generate three gamma decay from positronium.
+This is a simple decay simulation program that can generate three gamma decay from positronium.

 ![Alt text](info/splash.png "sim splash")

-*Simulated Event: green events are collected in our detector*

 ## Compile